GermanZero-de/localzero-generator-core/README.rst

 More information on the methodology can be found in our documentation on readthedocs.

 - 19.03.2018 Important Note!
-    - The LocalZero Generator is not yet usable, as some required data is proprietary.
+    - The LocalZero Generator is not yet usable by people outside of GermanZero, as some required data is proprietary.
 However, the tool can be tested on our website: germanzero.de/loesungen/localzero.
 Future work will include the development of a REST API Service.

 Setup